 Number of limbs

 One of the most obvious physical differences is the number of limbs.
 Birds always have two legs.
 This is true from the largest raptor down to the smallest hummingbird.
-Those limbs’ physiology will vary – with some birds having toes in different places for a better grip and others having talons or webbed feet for swimming.
+Those limbs’ physiology will vary – some birds have toes in different places for a better grip, and others have talons or webbed feet for swimming.
 But it is always two legs.
-With reptiles, you either have four-legged creatures – like most lizards, tortoises, and crocodiles – or those with no legs, such as legless-lizards and snakes.
+With reptiles, you have four-legged creatures – like most lizards, tortoises, and crocodiles – or those with no legs, such as legless-lizards and snakes.

 Beaks mean that birds don’t have jaws in the same way as other animals do.
 Nor do they have teeth.
 Birds can’t chew their food, but they do have tongues.
 Again, these are very different in purpose and shape, depending on the bird’s diet and feeding habits.
 Some are long enough to probe into the wood, while others have barbs to hold fish in place.

-The tortoise has jaws with crude tough edges that work like teeth, but there is also a strong pointed beak-like quality to the mouth.
-Some dinosaurs with beak-like structure, such as the Ornithischia family, were shaped like a bird’s beak, but with teeth as well.
-This highlights the strong evolutionary link between both birds and reptiles and the dinosaurs.
+The tortoise has jaws with crude, tough edges that work like teeth, but the mouth has a solid pointed beak-like quality.
+Some dinosaurs with beak-like structures, such as the Ornithischia family, were shaped like a bird’s beak but with teeth.
+This highlights the solid evolutionary link between both birds and reptiles and the dinosaurs.

-In short, while both birds and reptiles can trace their roots back to some prehistoric ancestors, the branches of the evolutionary tree are so far removed now that there are lots of key differences.
+In short, while both birds and reptiles can trace their roots back to some prehistoric ancestors, the branches of the evolutionary tree are so far removed now that there are many key differences.

 Birds took to the air with only a few species evolving the need to be flightless.
-This has lead to migratory and hunting behavior that is unique to the avian world.
+This has led to migratory and hunting behavior unique to the avian world.
 Then there is the fact that these are warm-blooded animals.
-But, there are still moments where you can look at beaks, scaly bird’s legs, and the featherless hatchlings and see those ancient ties to reptiles.
+But, there are still moments when you can look at beaks, scaly bird’s legs, and the featherless hatchlings and see those ancient ties to reptiles.